Warning ImageA Severe Weather Warning and Watch has been issued!

 Preparedness advice.

-Peak rates of 15 to 25 mm/h expected from Friday morning with thunderstorms possible.
+Peak rates of 20 to 25 mm/h about the Divide.

 Low chance of upgrading to a Red Warning.